TrixySnow/gitops-observability-stack/README.md

 It provides a clean, reproducible setup for **metrics, logs, dashboards, and alerting**, following patterns commonly used in **mid–large scale production environments**.

+> This repository demonstrates a production-grade observability platform
+> implemented using GitOps principles, designed for technical review and
+> real-world adaptation.

 The repository focuses **only on the Kubernetes and GitOps layers**.

 Infrastructure provisioning (cluster, networking, IAM, storage) is treated as an **external dependency** and intentionally kept out of scope.